 What will be the role of the Australian Government in the planning process?

-The Australian Government will be engaging with regional stakeholders to listen to and understand what is happening in each region.
+The Australian Government is engaging with regional stakeholders to listen to and understand what is happening in each region.

 What will regional plans cover?

-It's expected that local governments, businesses, community and industry groups will all contribute to the regional plans to determine opportunities for long-term growth in their regions.
+It's expected that local governments, businesses, community and industry groups will all contribute to the local investment plans to determine opportunities for long-term growth in their regions.

-Regional plans will assess regional opportunities and list strategic investment priorities (not individual proposals) across the three streams of the package.
+Local investment plans will be evidence based and analytically robust.
+They will assess regional opportunities and list strategic investment priorities (not individual proposals) across the three streams of the package.

 Can regions use existing plans?

-The Government recognises that identified regions may have existing regional plans, and would expect communities to build on existing plans as they develop their regional plan.
+The Government recognises that identified regions may have existing regional plans, and would expect communities to build on existing plans as they develop their local investment plan.

 When will my region be able to apply for funding?

-Applications for funding can be submitted once the region's plan has been developed and after grant program guidelines have been developed and funding rounds opened.
+Applications for funding can be submitted once the region's local investment plan has been developed and after grant program guidelines have been developed and funding rounds opened.

 Who will be eligible to apply for funding under the package?